 A time-served executive is unlikely to take up an appointment unless willing to give it their best shot.
-Executives are usually ambitious self-starters that will move elsewhere if they feel they can’t achieve what’s needed.
+Executives are usually ambitious self-starters who will move elsewhere if they feel they can’t achieve what’s needed.

 Both parties must sign the agreement to make the document legally binding.

-Executive Employment Contracts From the Executive’s Perspective
+From the Executive’s Perspective

 From the perspective of an executive, an executive employment contract should cover several points, often which are up for negotiation:

 1. Guaranteed Minimum Terms of Employment